Clozapine (By mouth)

 Warnings While Using This Medicine:

-- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, diabetes, digestion problems, glaucoma, heart or blood vessel disease, heart failure, heart rhythm problems, enlarged prostate, or a history of head injury, heart attack, stroke, seizures, or alcohol addiction.
+- Tell your doctor if you are pregnant, or if you have kidney disease, liver disease, dementia, diabetes, digestion problems, glaucoma, heart or blood vessel disease, heart failure, heart rhythm problems, high cholesterol, enlarged prostate, stomach or bowel problems, or a history of head injury, heart attack, stroke, seizures, or alcohol addiction.
 Tell your doctor if you smoke or drink products that contain caffeine.
 Tell your doctor if you have phenylketonuria.

 - This medicine may cause the following problems:

 - Heart problems or changes in heart rhythm

 - Stomach or bowel problems, including severe constipation

 - Changes in blood sugar levels

 - Neuroleptic malignant syndrome, which can be life-threatening

 - Increased risk of blood clots, including heart attack or stroke